 At the end of the day, you want to find the loan transfer option that lets you pay the least amount of interest possible.

-If you look to an online lender for a personal loan, know that many of them a charge loan origination fee, a one-time charge that is taken out of the total amount you receive.
+If you look to an online lender for a personal loan, know that many of them charge a loan origination fee, a one-time charge that is taken out of the total amount you receive.
 Banks and credit unions typically do not charge an origination fee on personal loans.

-These fees can be as high as 6% of the loan.
+These fees can be as high as 6 percent of the loan.
 In other words, if you asked for a $5,000 loan to consolidate credit card debt, you might receive $4,700, with a $300 origination fee deducted from your balance.
 Origination fees are typically included in the loan’s annual percentage rate.

-4. Fixed rates, payment schedule
+Fixed rates, payment schedule

-Ulzheimer says he favors personal loans in this situation because the interest rate never changes and the loan has a fixed payoff date.
+Ulzheimer says that he favors personal loans in this situation because the interest rate never changes and the loan has a fixed payoff date.
 With predictable payments, a personal loan can help with budgeting.
 If you’re not managing a credit card absolutely perfectly, then you may end up paying more for a longer time than you would have with a personal loan.

-Steve Repak, a North Carolina-based CFP professional and author of “6 Week Money Challenge” says he favors a balance transfer because it’s more flexible than a personal loan.
+Steve Repak, a North Carolina-based CFP professional and author of “6 Week Money Challenge,” says he favors a balance transfer because it’s more flexible than a personal loan.

 “What if you lose your job or what if something comes up, some type of financial emergency where you can’t make that $500 payment?”
 Repak says.
-“A 0% transfer might give you some flexibility even though it might cost you more.
+“A 0 percent transfer might give you some flexibility even though it might cost you more.
 With a fixed payment, you’re kind of stuck with that.”

 As you’re deciding how to consolidate debt, look at your situation to see which makes sense for you.
 If you need help with budgeting and want fixed payments, a personal loan is a good option.
 If you’d prefer flexibility, a balance transfer credit card may be right for you.